MicrosoftDocs/windows-itpro-docs/windows/configuration/kiosk-single-app.md

 When your kiosk is a local device that isn't managed by Active Directory or Azure Active Directory, there is a default setting that enables automatic sign-in after a restart.
 That means that when the device restarts, the last signed-in user will be signed in automatically.
 If the last signed-in user is the kiosk account, the kiosk app will be launched automatically after the device restarts.

-- If you want the kiosk account to sign in automatically and the kiosk app launched when the device restarts, then you don't need to do anything.
+- If you want the kiosk account to sign in automatically, and the kiosk app launched when the device restarts, then you don't need to do anything.

 - If you don't want the kiosk account to sign in automatically when the device restarts, then you must change the default setting before you configure the device as a kiosk.
-Sign in with the account that you will assign as the kiosk account, go to **Settings** > **Accounts** > **Sign-in options**, and set the **Use my sign-in info to automatically finish setting up my device after an update or restart** setting to **Off**.
+Sign in with the account that you will assign as the kiosk account.
+Open the **Settings** app > **Accounts** > **Sign-in options**.
+Set the **Use my sign-in info to automatically finish setting up my device after an update or restart** setting to **Off**.
 After you change the setting, you can apply the kiosk configuration to the device.

   ![Screenshot of automatic sign-in setting.](images/auto-signin.png)